michael-r-elp/svelte-virtual-list/README.md

 ## scrollToIndex: Programmatic Scrolling

 You can now programmatically scroll to any item in the list using the `scrollToIndex` method.
 This is useful for chat apps, jump-to-item navigation, and more.
-Thank you for the feature request!
+Thank you for the feature request.

 ### Usage Example